 •A save conflict level has been created:

-•Elements have been modified or created in a subprocess level, and another user has deleted the subprocess.
-As a result, new or modified elements are moved to a subprocess level called Save Conflict Level.
+•Elements have been modified or created in a child diagram, and another user has deleted the child diagram.
+As a result, new or modified elements are moved to a child diagram called Save Conflict Level.

 •A connector's source or target has been changed, and the new source or target element has been deleted by another user.
 The connector is set to start from or end to the save conflict level.